daya-pangestu/push-notif/README.md

 # License

-Copyright (C) 2020 Daya Pangestu

-Licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.